Liana Paredes Fellowship Program

 Redeat (Red) Wondemu, 2024

 Wondemu’s practice revolves around the creation of long-form photographic series.
 This ongoing photography series, titled Flower Studies, has been a focal point of her artistic exploration.
-During her fellowship, Redeat delved deeply into both the Hillwoods collection, the garden, and the library as she continues to develop and expand upon this series.
+During her fellowship, Redeat delved deeply into Hillwood's collection, the gardens, and the library as she continues to develop and expand upon this series.
 She created a collection of garden photos and floral arrangements in different seasons.
 She envisions her project at Hillwood to add to her collection of handmade print installations and perhaps turn it into a photography book.

 Patience Williams, 2024